 This is part 2 in a series about different caches available to Android Gradle projects.
-In part 1 we walked about the benefits provided by Gradle’s cache of incremental builds and the build cache directory.
-In the second half here, we talk about Android’s build cache, the Gradle daemon, and dependency caching
+In part 1 I wrote about the benefits provided by Gradle’s cache of incremental builds and the build cache directory.
+In the second half here, I write about Android’s build cache, the Gradle daemon, and dependency caching

 There are several ways Gradle stores information between builds to drastically reduce subsequent build times.
 You may be familiar with some of these methods, but what’s important is that they build upon each other gradually improving build speed.
 If you are only benefiting from one, then you have something to gain by also looking into the others.